cloudant-labs/slate/source/includes/api/_sharding.md

 Remember the `Q` setting for databases is currently disabled on most multi-tenant clusters.
 If you try to set the `Q` parameter for these clusters, you might see a 403 response within the body, as seen in the following example.

 ```
-{"error":"forbidden","reason":"`q` is not configurable"}
+{"error":"forbidden","reason":"`Q` is not configurable"}
 ```

 ####	Setting the replica count

 CouchDB 2+ allows you to change the replica count.
 Cloudant does not recommend that you change from the default setting under any circumstances.
-If you need assistance with this, contact [Cloudant support](support@cloudant.com).
+If you need assistance with this, contact Cloudant support at support@cloudant.com.

 ####	Using the `R` and `W` arguments